wilhelmer/mkdocs-localsearch/README.md

 **NOTE:** This plugin only works with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
 If you need support for other themes, feel free to create a pull request.

-## Installation (Material v7)
+## Installation (Material v7 or v8)

-To use the plugin with Material v7 projects:
+To use the plugin with Material v7 or v8 projects:

 1. Install the plugin using pip: `pip install mkdocs-localsearch`
 2. Activate the plugin in `mkdocs.yml`, in addition to the `search` plugin: